relayhub/basil-odm/docs/01_connection.md

 };
 ```

-To configure without placing a configuration file, call the `configure()` method.
+To configure without placing a configuration file, call the `configure()` method before accessing database.

 ```typescript
 import {configure} from 'basil-odm';